1kend/ansible-prom/README.md

 This will allow you to keep all of your ansible and prometheus configs in version control.

-1) Clone this repository
+* Clone this repository
-2) Install Prometheus to your repository root folder
+* Install Prometheus to your repository root folder
-    a) you may need to redownload the repository prometheus/prometheus.yml file if the installation overwrites it
+    - you may need to redownload the repository prometheus/prometheus.yml file if the installation overwrites it
-3) Install Ansible
+* Install Ansible
-    a) Delete /etc/ansible
+    - Delete /etc/ansible
-    b) sudo ln -s \<ansible-prom root directory>/ansible /etc/ansible
+    - sudo ln -s \<ansible-prom root directory>/ansible /etc/ansible

 Test with the following command:
 ```